sahilwingify/surefire-to-ctrf/README.md

 This package is useful if there isn't a CTRF reporter available for your test framework.

+## Help us grow CTRF

-⭐ **If you find this project useful, consider giving it a GitHub star** ⭐
+⭐ **If you find this project useful, please consider following the [CTRF organisation](https://github.com/ctrf-io) and giving this repository a star** ⭐

-It means a lot to us and helps us grow this open source library.
+**It means a lot to us and helps us grow this open source library.**

 ## Usage